Cake’s Cosmetic Pack

 13. Export the updated model.
 Repeat Step 11, but this time save the model to the following path:

-- iOS: On My iPhone/Minecraft/games/com.mojang/resource_packs/Cake’sCosm/subpack/custom1-5/models
+-- iOS: On My iPhone/Minecraft/games/com.mojang/resource_packs/Cake’sCosm/subpack/custom1-5/models

-- Android: Android/com.mojang.minecraftpe/files/games/com.mojang/resource_packs/Cake’sCosm/subpack/custom1-5/models
+-- Android: Android/com.mojang.minecraftpe/files/games/com.mojang/resource_packs/Cake’sCosm/subpack/custom1-5/models

-- Console: Good luck
+-- Console: Good luck

-Replace the old file and rename the new one to "mobs.json".
+-- Replace the old file and rename the new one to "mobs.json".

 14. Test your model in-game.
 If the model appears as desired, you’re done!
 Enjoy the game with your new cosmetic.

-If there are leftover cubes from the placeholder model, remove them to avoid rendering issues like Z-fighting (when two elements with the same position tries to render simultaneously).
+-- If there are leftover cubes from the placeholder model, remove them to avoid rendering issues like Z-fighting (when two elements with the same position tries to render simultaneously).

-Advanced Tutorial: Character creator compatibility
+2nd Tutorial: Character creator compatibility for head cosmetics

-- Character Creator skins (also referded as Persona in the files) are unique because they work differently than the player’s base entity file.
+• Character Creator skins (also referded as Persona in the files) are unique because they work differently than the player’s base entity file.
 Due to this, the base player.entity.json file doesnt render character creators skins.

-- However, a well-known resource pack creator named Rainvay has found a way, and the persona enabler resource pack uses this method to enable Character Creator skins!
+• However, a well-known resource pack creator named Rainvay has found a way, and the persona enabler resource pack uses this method to enable Character Creator skins!
 Credits to her.

-- Explanation aside, This section of the tutorial is dedicated to adding Character Creator compatibility for basic head cosmetics, as they require some setup.
+-- Explanation aside, This section of the tutorial is dedicated to adding Character Creator compatibility for basic head cosmetics, as they require some setup.
 Compared to back cosmetics.
 Arm cosmetics compatibility may be added later and more complicated cosmetics, may not work properly.

 1. Either import your model onto blockbench, or use a text editor to open your model.
 The crown model in the cosmetic pack will be used in this tutorial with blockbench as the easier option.